VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/applications** expects the "vitalManToken" session cookie to be included
+* **/applications** expects the "vitalAccessToken" session cookie to be
-in the request and returns some info about the applications.
-Response example:
+included in the request and returns some info about the applications.
+Response
+example:

     ```json
     {